flouciel/flouciel.github.io/src/content/blog/hard-coded-scanning.md

 ### How Do We Catch This?

-We don't just enforce security, we work with developers, not against them.
-Security should integrate smoothly into the their daily SDLC which called AppSec processes without slowing teams down.
+We don't just enforce security.
+We work with developers, not against them.
+Security should integrate smoothly into their daily SDLC, which is called AppSec processes, without slowing teams down.

 #### A Real World Example

 Let's say we're working at a **blitzscaling startup**, where the product is developing at lightning speed to hit MVP and keep up with agile demands.

 - Speed > Security
-- No buget for the fancy security tools (commercial)
+- No budget for fancy security tools (commercial)
-- Developers commit secrets because “it’s internal”
+- Developers commit secrets because "it's internal"

 The challenge?
 Detect and manage secrets **at scale**, using **open source** tools.

-### Solution 1: Gitleaks + GitLab CI (orther tool works as well)
+### Solution 1: Gitleaks + GitLab CI (other tools work as well)

 We integrated [Gitleaks](https://github.com/gitleaks/gitleaks) into GitLab CI pipelines using **centralized templates**.